cwq2016/PIDTS/README.md

 This is a scientific project.
 If you use PIDTS for publications or presentations in science, please support the project by citing our publications given in [references](REFERENCE.md).
 In case you have question regarding PIDTS, don't hesitate to contact us <wenqianchen2016@gmail.com>.

 # Installation
 The example code is compiled with gfortran 5.4, and has been tested for Centos 7 and Ubuntu 16.
-In addition, two external libraries, namely MPI and MKL are used in PIDTS.
+In addition, the external librarie, namely MPI is used in PIDTS.
 ## Compiling the code
 * Open a terminal
 * Change into the PIDTS directory